Spruce seedling

 Get a job

-Pictogram Climate Reduction of production units’ fossil CO2e emissions (scope 1 and 2) -27% -14% -13% −50% by the end of 2030 from a 2019 base-year On track – emissions decreased mainly due to less use of fossil fuels in multiple production sites as well as the ceasing operations at the Veitsiluoto mill in Finland.
+Pictogram Climate Reduction of production units’ absolute fossil CO2e emissions (Scope 1 and 2) -41% -27% -13% −50% by the end of 2030 from the 2019 baseline year On track – during 2023, Scope 1 & 2 emissions decreased mainly as a consequence of lower production volumes as well as site and production line closures.

-Reduction of fossil CO2e emissions in supply chain, transportation and customer operations (scope 3) -27% -4% -10% −50% by the end of 2030 from a 2019 base-year On track – emissions decreased year-on-year due to mill closures and the end of dissolving pulp production.
+Reduction of absolute fossil CO2e emissions in supply chain, transportation, and customer operations (Scope 3) -34% -24% 3% −50% by the end of 2030 from the 2019 baseline On track – during 2023, Scope 3 emissions decreased mainly as a consequence of lower production volumes as well as site and production line closures.

-Pictogram Circularity % of technically recyclable products 94% 94% n/a 100% by the end of 2030 On track – coverage remained high in 2022.
-Reporting started in 2021 covering Stora Enso’s packaging, pulp, paper and solid wood products as well as biochemical by-products.
+Pictogram Circularity % of technically recyclable products 94% 94% 94% 100% by the end of 2030 On track – stable performance with a focus on recyclability in product development.

-Pictogram Biodiversity % of the owned and leased lands in wood production and harvesting covered by forest certification schemes 99% 99% 99% Maintain at least the coverage level of 96% Achieved – certain purchased areas in Stora Enso’s joint operations in Brazil and Uruguay were in the certification process but not yet certified by the end of 2021.
-During 2022, the reporting on biodiversity will be complemented with specific biodiversity indicators in a new online reporting tool.
+Pictogram Biodiversity % of the owned and leased lands in wood production and harvesting covered by forest certification schemes 99% 99% 99% Maintain at least the coverage level of 96% Achieved – the certification coverage has remained high.
+The reporting on biodiversity is complemented with specific biodiversity indicators.

 Responsible business practices

-Pictogram Materials, residuals and waste Process residuals utilisation rate (%) 99% 98% 98% Maintain at least the coverage level of 98% Achieved – stable performance with a high utilisation rate of process residuals.
+Pictogram Materials, residuals and waste Process residuals utilisation rate (%) 99% 99% 98% Maintain a minimum utilisation level of 98% Achieved – stable performance with a high utilisation rate of process residuals.

-Total water withdrawal per saleable tonne of pulp, paper and board (m3/t) 61 60 66 Decreasing trend from 2016 baseline (59m3) Not achieved – see above.
+Total water withdrawal per saleable tonne of board, pulp, and paper (m3/t) 61 57 54 Decreasing trend from the 2016 baseline (60m3) Not achieved – performance impacted by lower production volumes (see above).

-Pictogram Employees Diversity and inclusion: % of female managers among all managers1 23% 23% 23% 25% by the end of 2024 On track - the share of female managers slightly increased during the year.
+Pictogram Employees Diversity and inclusion: % of female managers among all managers 24% 23% 23% 25% by the end of 2024 On track at the end of 2023, the share of female managers was 24%, progressing in line with the target set for 2024.
+Efforts continue to further enhance diversity and inclusion.

-Pictogram Business ethics Ethics and Compliance Index 8.7 n/a n/a Positive trend In progress – measurement of Ethics and Compliance Index with new questions in Stora Enso’s employee survey was reinitiated during 2022.
+Pictogram Business ethics Ethics and Compliance Index 8.9 8.7 n/a Positive trend Achieved – improved score in the Ethics and Compliance Index.

-Pictogram Human rights Implementation of Human Rights due dilligence programme Remaining two development actions finalised, continuous improvements 22 out of 24 development actions finalised in Group function processes 24 development actions mapped in Group function processes Ensure efficient implementation of human rights due diligence programme.
-In progress – continued focus on human rights due diligence.
+Pictogram Human rights Implementation of human rights due diligence programme Implementing pilot phase findings into operations and processes 3 pilots targeting key risk areas Continuous improvements Ensure efficient implementation of human rights due diligence programme.
+On track – continued focus on human rights due diligence.

-Pictogram Community Community Investment (CI): % of working hours and in-kind in the total CI 41% 42% 41% Increase to 70% by 2023 while also increasing the total CI Behind – cash donations to emergency relief in Ukraine and Pakistan increased total community investment but decreased the percentage of working hours and in-kind.
+Pictogram Community Community Investment (CI): % of working hours and in-kind in the total CI 39% 41% 42% Increase to 70% by 2023 while also increasing the total CI Not achieved – in 2023, the Community Investment target was closed.
+A new measurement reflecting the decentralised operating model is under consideration.

-Pictogram Sustainable sourcing % of supplier spend covered by our Supplier Code of Conduct 96% 96% 96% Maintain at least the coverage level of 95% Achieved – stable performance with high coverage
+Pictogram Sustainable sourcing % of supplier spend covered by our Supplier Code of Conduct 95% 96% 96% Maintain a minimum coverage level of 95% Achieved – slight decline in the coverage level of the SCoC, but performance remains on target.

-For detailed accounting principles and possible restatements of historical figures, see respective chapters in our Annual Report 2022.
+For detailed accounting principles and possible restatements of historical figures, see our Annual Report.
+Quarterly performance on a set of sustainability indicators is reported in the Group's interim reports.

 Definitions and calculation of key sustainability figures